A correction function-based kernel-free boundary integral method for elliptic PDEs with implicitly defined interfaces: Kernel-free boundary integral method

 \section{Kernel-free boundary integral method}

-In the kernel-free boundary integral method, values of the boundary integrals and volume integral at boundary or interface $\Gamma$ are not evaluated with quadrature methods.
+In the kernel-free boundary integral method, values of the boundary and volume integrals at the boundary or interface $\Gamma$ are not evaluated with quadrature methods.
 Instead, they are evaluated by solving equivalent but much simpler interface problems for boundary and volume potentials.

 For Green's function $G(\boldsymbol{q},\boldsymbol{p})$, which is associated with the elliptic operator $\sigma\Delta - \kappa$, define the single layer potential $-S\psi$, the double layer potential $D\varphi$ and the Newtonian potential $Nf$ by